fredrikr/nail/README.md

 Games using NAIL can only be compiled to z3 format.

-To compile games using NAIL, you need the the official Inform 6 compiler maintained by David Kinder, at https://github.com/DavidKinder/Inform6.
+To compile games using NAIL, you need the official Inform 6 compiler maintained by David Kinder, at https://github.com/DavidKinder/Inform6.
 Binaries can be found at the [IF-Archive](https://www.ifarchive.org/indexes/if-archive/infocom/compilers/inform6/executables/).